tjacovich/ADSCitationCapture/README.md

 ```
 # Curating based on an input file.
 python3 run.py MAINTENANCE --curation --input_filename $path/to/input_file
+# Delete curated_metadata for a given entry by bibcode
+python3 run.py MAINTENANCE --curation --bibcode "YYYYzndo...BCDEFGR" --delete
+# Delete curated_metadata for a given entry by doi
+python3 run.py MAINTENANCE --curation --doi "10.XYZA/ZENODO.BCDEFG" --delete
+# Delete curated_metadata by file
+python3 run.py MAINTENANCE --curation --input_filename $/path/to/input_file --delete

 ```
+For deleting by input file, only the `doi` or `bibcode` needs to be specified in the file.
+Any other details entered into the entry will be added as new metadata.
+You can use this to remove a single value from the curated metadata by passing a json entry with all the old values except for the one to be deleted.

 - Curated Example

     For a given citation target in the database, the `parsed_cited_metadata` takes the form